OpenTelemetry is currently made up of several main components:

 - SDK: Defines requirements for a language-specific implementation of the API.
 Configuration, data processing, and exporting concepts are also defined here.

 - Data: Defines the OpenTelemetry Protocol (OTLP) and vendor-agnostic semantic conventions that a telemetry backend can provide support for.

 For more information, see the specifications.

 The OpenTelemetry Collector is a vendor-agnostic proxy that can receive, process, and export telemetry data.
-It supports receiving telemetry data in multiple formats (e.g., OTLP, Jaeger, Prometheus, as well as many commercial/proprietary tools) and sending data to one or more backends.
+It supports receiving telemetry data in multiple formats (for example, OTLP, Jaeger, Prometheus, as well as many commercial/proprietary tools) and sending data to one or more backends.
 It also supports processing and filtering telemetry data before it gets exported.
-Collector contrib packages bring support for more data formats and vendor backends.

 For more information, see Collector.

 OpenTelemetry also has language SDKs that let you use the OpenTelemetry API to generate telemetry data with your language of choice and export that data to a preferred backend.
-These SDKs also let you incorporate automatic instrumentation for common libraries and frameworks that you can use to connect to manual instrumentation in your application.
-Vendors often make distributions of language SDKs to make exporting to their backends simpler.
+These SDKs also let you incorporate instrumentation libraries for common libraries and frameworks that you can use to connect to manual instrumentation in your application.

 For more information, see Instrumenting.